-The statutes of the Texas Property Tax Code establish the legal foundation of property taxes in Texas and provide appraisal districts with a comprehensive set of instructions and requirements for the appraisal of real and personal property with its jurisdiction.
+The statutes of the Texas Property Tax Code establish the legal foundation of property taxes in Texas and provide appraisal districts with a comprehensive set of instructions and requirements for the appraisal of real and personal property within its jurisdiction.
 Chapter 1, Section 1 includes general provisions and key definitions relative to the appraisal process.
-Section 1.04(7) defines

-"Market value" to mean the price at which a property would transfer for cash or its equivalent under prevailing market conditions if:
+Section 1.04(7) defines "Market value" to mean the price at which a property would transfer for cash or its equivalent under prevailing market conditions if:

-- (A) exposed for sale in the open market with a reasonable time for the seller to find a purchaser; - (B) both the seller and the buyer know of all the uses and purposes to which the property is adapted and for which it is capable of being used and of the enforceable restrictions on its use, and; - (C) both the seller and buyer seek to maximize their gains and neither is in a position to take advantage of the exigencies of the other.
+- (A) exposed for sale in the open market with a reasonable time for the seller to find a purchaser; - (B) both the seller and the purchaser know of all the uses and purposes to which the property is adapted and for which it is capable of being used and of the enforceable restrictions on its use, and; - (C) both the seller and purchaser seek to maximize their gains and neither is in a position to take advantage of the exigencies of the other.

 Per Section 21.01, real property values are determined as of January 1st, unless special appraisal provisions are otherwise provided.
 Section 21.02 states that business personal property values are also determined as of January 1st, unless a special provision, provided within the Tax Code, is provided.
-Chapter 23.
-Subchapter A. is entitled "Appraisals Generally" and further defines the scope of work required for local property tax appraisals.
-Section 23.01(a) states that "Except as otherwise provided by Chapter 23, all taxable property shall be appraised based on each property's worth or market value."
-Section (b) further mandates, "The market value is determined by the application of generally accepted appraisal methods and techniques.
+Chapter 23, Subchapter A. is entitled "Appraisals Generally" and further defines the scope of work required for local property tax appraisals.
+Section 23.01(a) states that "Except as otherwise provided by this chapter, all taxable property is appraised at its market value as Section (b) further mandates, "The market value of property shall be determined by the application of generally accepted appraisal methods and techniques.
 If the appraisal district determines the appraised value of a property using mass appraisal standards, the mass appraisal standards must comply with the Uniform Standards of Professional Appraisal Practice.
 The same or similar appraisal methods and techniques shall be used in appraising the same or similar kinds of property.
 However, each property shall be appraised based upon the individual characteristics that affect the property's market value, and all available evidence that is specific to the value of the property shall be taken into account in determining the property's market value".
 The chief appraiser and his/her staff are further instructed to consider the cost, income and sales comparison methods of appraisal and to use the most appropriate valuation method to determine the market value for each property.

 Section 23.01, subsection (e) was added in 2009 and amended in 2019 to address the valuation of properties lowered in a previous year under the Remedies (Subtitle F) section of the tax code.
 Section 23.01(e) prohibits a chief appraiser from raising the value of these properties, in the following year unless the increase is supported by clear and convincing evidence.
 The subsection also places conditions on the valuation of properties that were lowered in the previous year, related to remedies for unequal appraisal.
 Additional instructions related to the consideration of foreclosure sales were also provided relative to the appraisal of a residential homestead property.
+Additionally, the board has provided guidance for the district to further consider a property's previous property appraisals, settlements, and reductions in value when subsequently appraising that same property's property value.